wodby/docs/docs/stacks/solr-drupal/index.md

 ### 2.2.2

 - Solr updated to 6.6.6
-- Base OS Alpine Linux updated to 3.9.4
+- Alpine Linux updated to 3.9.4

 ### 2.2.1

-Base OS Alpine Linux updated to 3.9.3
+Alpine Linux updated to 3.9.3

 ### 2.2.0